n8henrie/pycookiecheat/CONTRIBUTING.md

         $ git commit -m "Your detailed description of your changes."
         $ git push origin name-of-your-bugfix-or-feature

-1. Submit a pull request through the GitHub website against my `dev` branch.
+1. Submit a pull request through the GitHub website against the `master` branch.

 Pull Request Guidelines
 -----------------------